How to Complete a Government Job

 Enhancing Customer Service

-When they first began the company, Michelle realized that most contractors didn’t document their jobs with photographs.
+When they first began the company, Michelle realized that most contractors don't document their jobs with photographs.
 So, she and her husband began taking photos of all of their jobs from start to finish.

-“Most people like it because they can refer back to something if they have an issue with or for further questions and to show others the protected asphalt and curb appeal they had completed on their property,” Michelle says.
+"Most people like it because they can refer back to something if they have an issue or further questions and to show others the protected asphalt and curb appeal they had completed on their property," Michelle says.

 Not only do the photos give their clients a look into the process, but it also helps Robert guarantee his work.
 It has also increased business as clients show what they have had completed.
 Michelle says, “It’s one more business card stamp for Reliable Pavement Maintenance in our profession.”